Primal-id/UbuntuPatching_Splunk_Qemu/README.md

  Things to do before running:
  - Update the wget line for Splunk Universal forwarder to the needed version
  - Edit the path to the download directory for Splunk UF
- - Add the IP address of your Splunk server(s).
+ - Add the IP address of your Splunk server(s)

  Note:
  - You will have to respond to the unattended setup prompt